-shocks arise from stochastic changes in agents' discount factor and determine how they trade off current versus future utility.
+The time preference shocks provide the second mechanism.
+In this model, time preference shocks arise from stochastic changes in agents' discount factor and determine how they trade off current versus future utility.
 Albuquerque, Eichenbaum, Luo, and Rebelo (2016), and Schorfheide et al. (2017), also include time preference shocks in their model specification to better account for the risk free rate dynamics and its relatively low correlation with consumption growth - a feature preserved in this model.
-Furthermore, with preference for early resolution of uncertainty, the exposure to these shocks is an increasing function of the bond's maturity and generate an upward sloping real yield curve.
+Furthermore, with preference for early resolution of uncertainty, the exposure to these shocks is an increasing function of the bond's maturity and generate an upwardsloping real yield curve.
 Hence, it complements the first mechanism in producing an upward-sloping nominal yield curve.
 Time preference shocks also generate volatile and persistent fluctuations in expected short-term real rates.
 This in turn allows the model to match the empirical volatility of nominal yield shocks without resorting to innovations in inflation expectations that vary too much relative to the data.
 However, it is important to recognize that although time preference shocks help generate news about real rates, they deteriorate the model implications for bond return predictability.
 This crucial trade-off is one important dimension the estimation of the model is addressing.